rohanvh7/rohanvh.me/src/posts/4am-thoughts.md

 Im awwwwed that nowhere from creating this site to publishing this post i had to use my laptop.

-This is testiment that how much good ai goodat became to build full fledged sites with few lines of instructions.
+This is testiment that how much good ai  became to build full fledged sites with few lines of instructions.

 Site still looks sloppy. missing that human touch to it.. can't pinpoint specifically.
 May be its ugly greet.sh or may be its theme.